In loving remembrance of

 My grandmothers had time for me even when my parents didn't.
 After all, my mother had seven kids- she was pretty busy!

 I was the oldest--her babysitter, kitchen help, chore girl.
 I am truly grateful that I learned to take care of a home and children, and I had fun with all my little brothers and sisters and baking with Mom.
 But at Grandma's, I could just be a child, get some attention, be spoiled a little.
 They were my #1 fans, when I was a teen and I thought my parents didn't understand me.
 They believed in me.

 My maternal grandmother taught me to be hospitable.
 You were never in her house for five minutes before she offered you food and drink.
 I stayed with her many weekends and cleaned for her, but it didn't feel like work.
 She gave me ice cream with pretzels while we watched soap operas, and 60's TV shows like The Andy Griffith Show, Mr. Ed, I Dream Of Jeannie, and her favorite-- Lawrence Welk.
 She had a metal porch swing and old fashioned parlor furniture.
 She wore frumpy,old house-dresses and stockings with garters rolled down around her ankles.On her poor, old feet were the ugliest, cheap old-lady shoes, that she cut-out for her sore bunions.
 She was plump and cuddly and sweet, and she flattered me with constant praise and told me family secrets.

 She had a cookie jar full of store bought cookies.
-Silly me, I thought they were really special, because all we had were homemade ones.
+Silly me, I thought they were really special, because all we had were homemade ones at our house.

 Many years later , she came to live with me in her late 80s and 90s.
 We called her "Amazing Grace"